yassenshopov/technical-writing/README.md

 3. Several arguments

-Now, when more than one input argument is taken, parantheses become compulsory, like this:
+Now, when more than one input argument is taken, parentheses become compulsory, like this:

 ```